bestia-dev/GuitaraokeLeader/README.md

 My final solution is to make a Web + WebSocket server for Android.
 Exactly what I wanted to avoid.
 Eh, ironic.
 I don't plan to publish it on Google Play, but I will create an APK for die-hard fans of Guitaraoke Leader.
 The client will be a simple html/css/javascript project for any browser.
 No installation whatsoever.
+The targeted Android version is 11.0 (API level 30).
+It will probably not work for older androids.

 ## Based on WebSocketChat